BBC Young Composer 2021

 The BBC relies on its legitimate interests as a media organisation to process this data.
-This is to consider the Entrants of BBC Young Composer 2020.
-We have carefully considered the impact on you and will not use your personal information where the impact overrides our interests.
+This is to consider the entrants of BBC Young Composer 2021.
+We have carefully considered the impact on you/your child and will not use your/your child’s personal data where the impact overrides our interests.

-The BBC processes your special category data, such as ethnicity and disability status (if applicable) on the lawful basis that processing is necessary for reasons of substantial public interest in fulfilling its Charter obligations.
+The BBC processes your/your child’s special category data, such as ethnicity and disability status (if applicable) on the lawful basis that processing is necessary for reasons of substantial public interest in fulfilling its Charter obligations.

 The audio recordings and scores of the winner and highly commended entrants may be used as part of broadcast content and be made available publicly through various mediums and archived in accordance with the BBC’s Editorial Guidelines.
 If your/your child’s recording and any of their personal data (such as name or image) is broadcast, it will be retained and archived in perpetuity by the BBC.